Theodoric the Great: Reign

 Like Odoacer, Theodoric was ostensibly only a viceroy for the augustus in Constantinople, but he nonetheless adopted the trappings of imperial style, increasingly emphasizing his "neo-imperial status".
 According to historian Peter Brown, Theodoric was in the habit of commenting that "An able Goth wants to be like a Roman; only a poor Roman would want to be like a Goth."
 Much like the representatives of the Eastern Empire, Theodoric chose to be clad in robes dyed purple, emulating the imperial colors and perhaps even to reinforce the imperial dispatch of the augustus Anastasius I, which outlined Theodoric's position as an imperial colleague.
-Chroniclers like Cassiodorus added a layer of legitimacy for Theodoric and the Amal tribe from which he came by casting them as cooperative participants in the greater history of the Mediterranean going all the way back to the era of Alexander the Great.
+Chroniclers like Cassiodorus added a layer of legitimacy for Theodoric and the Amal tribe from which he came by casting them as cooperative participants in the greater history of the Mediterranean dating back to the era of Alexander the Great.
+Though he did not adopt the title Imperator, Theodoric employed many of the ceremonial and symbolic forms associated with Roman emperors, including triumphal entries (adventus), and formal addresses to the people (adlocutio) of Rome.
+Wiemer argues that this ceremonial adoption of imperial norms served to legitimize Theodoric’s rule in the eyes of Roman elites.
 In reality—at least in part due to his formidable military—he was able to avoid imperial supervision, and dealings between the emperor and Theodoric were as equals.
 Unlike Odoacer, however, Theodoric respected the agreement he had made and allowed Roman citizens within his kingdom to be subject to Roman law and the Roman judicial system.
 The Goths, meanwhile, lived under their own laws and customs.
+Theodoric preserved legal distinctions between Goths and Romans by maintaining separate legal traditions.
+Roman subjects continued to be governed by Roman law, while Gothic military settlers operated under Gothic customary law.
+This legal bifurcation, according to Wiemer, was central to Theodoric’s vision of coexistence and order in his kingdom.
+Historian Hans-Ulrich Wiemer characterizes Theodoric's rule as based on a principle of “integration through separation,” whereby the Ostrogoths and the Roman population maintained distinct legal and cultural spheres.
+While Goths served primarily in military roles under their own legal codes, the Roman population continued to be governed by Roman law and staffed the civil administration.
+This dual structure allowed Theodoric to preserve ethnic identities while ensuring administrative stability in Italy.
 In 519, when a mob had burned down the synagogues of Ravenna, Theodoric ordered the town to rebuild them at its own expense.